-Volunteers met the Trip Leaders and Licenciado Santiago Carrasco Bellota in Cusco on the afternoon of November 1, and spent the next one and one-half days acclimatizing and learning about the complex and storied culture of Peru.
+Volunteers met the Trip Leaders and Licenciado Santiago Carrasco Bellota in Cusco on the afternoon of October 31, and spent the next one and one-half days acclimatizing and learning about the complex and storied culture of Peru.
 They visited several important sites including the Machu Picchu Museum, Qorikancha, and Sacsayhuaman.

-On November 3, volunteers traveled from Cusco by bus to Ollantaytambo, then by train to Machu Picchu Pueblo (Aguas Calientes).
+On November 2, volunteers traveled from Cusco by bus to Ollantaytambo, then by train to Machu Picchu Pueblo (Aguas Calientes).
 On the way, they stopped at Chinchero, an indigenous village and former palace of Emperor Topa Inca Yupanqui.
 There they toured the church of Our Lady of Monserrat, Inca terraces and remains, a Huaca (Inca shrine), and experienced a short section of the Inca Trail.
 They visited a weaving cooperative where they learned about traditional Andean weaving techniques and ate a traditional Peruvian lunch before heading to Ollantaytambo to catch the train to Aguas Calientes.

-Volunteers with their entrance tickets visited the Machu Picchu Sacred City on November 4.
-The Volunteers began their day by hiking to Huayna Picchu.
+Volunteers used their entrance tickets to visit the Machu Picchu Sacred City on November 3.
+Many of the volunteers began their day by hiking to Huayna Picchu.
 Later during the visit, the volunteers received extensive lectures by Lic.
 Santiago Carrasco Bellota about the Inca culture, and preservation issues related to increased visitation as they toured the Sacred City.
 They returned that evening to Aguas Calientes.